 Longer looks include floor-length and puddle-length curtains.
 Floor-length installations should stop about 1/4 inch above your floor and create a traditional look.
 They work well in formal spaces.
 Puddle-length curtains, usually 108 inches or longer, puddle up on the floor slightly.
 They usually have about 1 to 3 inches of extra fabric beyond floor length and add a touch of drama to formal spaces.

 Shorten the Top

-Pocket-rod curtains have a pocket in the top that the curtain rod slides into.
+Rod pocket curtains have a pocket in the top that the curtain rod slides into.
 These are some of the easiest curtains to install because they don't require hooks.
 You can shorten these without a permanent hem by folding the top over toward the back of the curtain.
-Pin the fold down to create a new pocket to slide the rod into.
+Use safety pins to secure the fold down to create a new pocket to slide the rod into.
 If you pin only into the lining of the curtain, the pins won't show on the front of the curtain.

 You can move the curtain rod and give the appearance of shorter curtains and a larger window at the same time.
 If your curtains are 4 inches too long, raise the curtain rod 4 inches.
 This does require drilling new holes for the rod mounting hardware.
 The old hardware holes also require patching and repainting, so this option is best for a long-term solution on a window that's not sized for standard curtains.

 Jenny Harrington has been a freelance writer since 2006.
 Her published articles have appeared in various print and online publications.
 Previously, she owned her own business, selling handmade items online, wholesale and at crafts fairs.
 Harrington's specialties include small business information, crafting, decorating and gardening.